dianeooty/mars-news-web-scraping/README.md

 ## General Information
-For Part 1 of the challenge, I had to scrape the scrape the data from the Mars News Site to extract the titles and previews for each article.
-Then store the data as a Python dictionary and export to a JSON file.
+For Part 1 of the challenge, web scraping was completed using Splinter and BeautifulSoup for the Mars News Site.
+The titles and previews for each article was extracted and stored as a dictionary which was then exported as a JSON file.

-For Part 2 fo the challenge, I used automated browsing to scrape and analyze the Mars Weather Site.
-I extracted the table and converted the data to a Pandas DataFrame.
-From the dataframe, I analyzed the data for to compare Martian days/months to Earth and created plots to reflect the average minimum temperatures and average pressure.
+For Part 2 fo the challenge, automated browsing was used to scrape the data from the Mars Weather Site.
+The table's header and rows were extracted into Python objects and then converted to a DataFrame using Pandas.
+Data analysis was completed from the DataFrame, comparing Martian to Terrestrial days/months/years.
+Using Pandas plot to reflect the average minimum temperatures and average pressures as a visual guide to answering the questions.

 ## Technologies Used